firmata/arduino/readme.md

 ###Windows:

-Update the path and arduino version as necessary
 1. Navigate to `c:/Program\ Files/arduino-1.x/libraries/` and replace the existing
-`Firmata` folder with the latest Firmata release (note there is a different download for Arduino 1.0.x vs 1.5.x).
+`Firmata` folder with the latest [Firmata release](https://github.com/firmata/arduino/releases) (note there is a different download for Arduino 1.0.x vs 1.5.x).
 2. Restart the Arduino application and the latest version of Firmata will be available.

+*Update the path and arduino version as necessary*

 ###Linux:

-Update the path and arduino version as necessary
-1. Navigate to `~/arduino-1.x/libraries/` and replace the existing `Firmata` folder with the latest Firmata release (note there is a different download for Arduino 1.0.x vs 1.5.x).
+1. Navigate to `~/arduino-1.x/libraries/` and replace the existing `Firmata` folder with the latest [Firmata release](https://github.com/firmata/arduino/releases) (note there is a different download for Arduino 1.0.x vs 1.5.x).
 2. Restart the Arduino application and the latest version of Firmata will be available.

+*Update the path and arduino version as necessary*

 ###Using the Source code rather than release archive